Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Channel Capacities and Upper bounds

-Evidently, $\mathcal{I}_v\left(X,S\rightarrow Y\right)$ is a directed information rate from the new channel input~(including the source and the delayed channel state) to the channel output.
-In other words, in~(\ref{newrate}) we consider the delayed channel state as a part of the channel input.
+In this definition, the $v$-delayed channel state is considered as a part of the channel input.
 Obviously, for a given channel input process, there is a nested sequence of upper bounds on $\mathcal{I}\left(X\rightarrow Y\right)$ as